 Australia continues to raise its grave concerns over serious human rights violations in the DPRK.
 Violations extend to the systematic and daily denial of basic freedoms, including freedoms of expression, religion and association, extensive torture, public executions, collective punishment (including imprisonment of the families of dissenters), and the extensive use of forced labour camps with abhorrent conditions.

 The DPRK government subjects its citizens to a pervasive program of indoctrination and close surveillance.
 Although some households have radios and television sets, reception is restricted to government broadcasts.
 All mass organisations are directed at supporting the regime.
-Community access to the internet is strictly prohibited, with only limited access for select elements of the elite.
+Community access to the internet is strictly prohibited, with only limited access for select users.

 Internal travel in the DPRK is strictly controlled, with a travel pass required for any movement outside one's hometown.
-Permission is required in order to enter or reside in Pyongyang, and foreign travel is limited to officials, sporting teams or trusted artists and performers.
+Permission is required in order to enter or reside in Pyongyang, and foreign travel is severely restricted .
 Tourism by North Koreans, even to other communist countries and among the elite, is limited.
 Strictly controlled tourism by foreigners to the DPRK, generally on package holidays, is permitted.

 In March 2013, the UN Human Rights Council mandated a Commission of Inquiry into Human Rights in the DPRK.
-The Commission, chaired by former Australian High Court Justice Michael Kirby, released its report publicly on 17 February 2014.
+The Commission, chaired by former Australian High Court Justice Michael Kirby, released its report on 17 February 2014.
 The report gives a detailed account of widespread and systematic human rights violations, and contains a number of recommendations for the DPRK, other states, and the international community.
 The Inquiry concluded that in many instances, the violations of human rights found by the Commission constitute crimes against humanity.
 Australia urges the DPRK to adopt the recommendations of this report and to cooperate with efforts to hold to account those responsible for grave human rights violations.

 The UN Security Council considered ‘the situation in the DPRK’ on 22 December 2014 and reviewed human rights issues.
 The item was again discussed by the UN Security Council on 10 December 2015 and 9 December 2016.